 Lenses of different focal lengths are used for various optical instruments.
-The focal length of a lens depends upon the refractive index of the material of the lens and the radii of curvatures of the two surfaces.
+The lens’s focal length depends upon the refractive index of the material of the lens and the radii of curvatures of the two surfaces.
 The derivation of lens maker formula is provided here so that aspirants can understand the concept more effectively.
 Lens manufacturers commonly use the lens maker formula for manufacturing lenses of the desired focal length.

 Lens Maker Formula Derivation